romeerez/orchid-orm/BREAKING_CHANGES.md

 # Breaking changes

+## orchid-orm 1.38

+`group` was giving precedence to the table columns over selected values.

+Now selected values will take precedence over table columns in `group`.

+So if the table has `id` column, and there is a custom select aliased as `id`, the `group` will reference the selected value.

 ## orchid-orm-test-factory 1.0

 Now test factories work disregarding if and which one validation library you're using with OrchidORM.